Price comparison from over 24,000 stores worldwide

 For video support, the Express 4K+ offers up to 4K resolution with HDR10 and HDR10+ support, but it doesn’t support Dolby Vision.
 That means TVs with HDR10+ can make per-scene changes to color output while playing compatible content, but TVs with only Dolby Vision support cannot.
 (The lack of Dolby Vision licensing might be one reason Roku’s streamer costs less than Amazon’s Fire TV Stick 4K and the Chromecast with Google TV.)
 In any case, the Express 4K+ does support Dolby Atmos passthrough for audio, and I was able to enjoy object-based Atmos surround effects on Netflix without issue.

-Note that Walmart sells a $35 variant of the Express 4K+, called the Express 4K, which has the same internal components but no voice or volume controls on its remote.
+Note that Walmart sells a $35 variant of the Express 4K+, called the Express 4KRemove non-product link, which has the same internal components but no voice or volume controls on its remote.
 Unless you plan to use it with a separate universal remote, I implore you to spend the extra $5 on the Express 4K+ instead.

 Box vs. Stick